Mike-Wilkins/Hotel-Revenue-Report/README.md

 - All tables should merged to create a single unified dataset with only relevant columns should be retained.
 - A new Revenue column should be added to the dataset.
 - All data types should be appropriate for the contents of each column.
-- No column should contain null values, indicating complete data for all records.

 1. Create a single booking records dataset: